GetHawkeye/hardhat-Assignment/README.md

 **Question 2**: How to store a negative temperature while keeping the current smart contract interface unchanged?

 > Answer：
+> When the API of temperature is called, The result is stripped of the negative sign Plus 100,000,000 and saved to the contract.
+> When the contract is read, the result is Minus 100,000,000.

 **Question 3**: multicall